Network Fees, Changelly Commission, How it’s Calculated?

 Some of our users have faced an issue when the amount they’ve sent after all fees taken becomes too low to be processed.
 As a result, a transaction fails, the money’s gone, and we cannot refund the amount due to the fees.
 To avoid a misunderstanding you should know about the fees, how and when they are taken.

 Network fees are fixed and taken each time wherever money is sent.
-Each currency has its strict amount taken for operations.
+Each currency has a strict amount taken for operations.
 This fee is taken once your funds are included in a blockchain.
-Changelly doesn’t influence or regulates these fees.

 Cryptocurrency fluctuations are a natural outcome of the floating exchange rate system that is the norm for most major economies.
 The exchange rate of one currency versus the other is influenced by numerous fundamental and technical factors.
 Therefore every crypto rate rises and drops in accordance with the demand.
 The more volatile a crypto is, the more it’ll affect the final rate, especially when it’s going to the large amounts.